zkmove/zkmove/README.md

 **A zero-knowledge Move language virtual machine**.
 As a new generation of programming language for smart contract, Move ensures programming safety using its type checking, borrow checking and ownership mechanism. zkMove is bytecode-compatible with Move and inherits the safety of Move.

 **Application-specifc and Turing-complete**. zkMove circuit is built based on the Halo2 proof system and is a general-purpose VM circuit.
 Unlike common VM circuit, zkMove circuit is application-specific.
 It has smaller circuit size and shorter proving time.

 **Scaling and privacy solution rolled into one**.
 Based on zkMove, we will provide a safe and efficient zk rollup solution.
 We are also exploring adding more privacy properties to the solution.

 ### Example

-We have prepared a [demo](./demo/README.md) with some examples to demonstrate the functionality of the zkMove virtual machine v0.1.0.
+We have prepared a [demo](./demo/README.md) with some examples to demonstrate the latest functionality of zkMove virtual machine.

 For example, the following command will first compile add.move into bytecode, execute the bytecode to generate an execution trace, then build the circuit and setup the proving/verifying key, and then generate a zkp for the execution with the proving key and finally verify the proof with the verifying key.